One of the most beautiful parts of a relationship is that phase of getting to know each other.

 So in this article, we are going to discuss how a deep friendship can complicate the breakup, but can also benefit you in the Ex Girlfriend Recovery process.
 We’ll begin with some coping strategies and first steps.

-I Miss Her and Still Love Her
+I Miss My Best Friend and Still Love Her

 If you’re here, it’s a safe bet that you are in a pretty crappy place, emotionally.